The Second Summit Toolkit

 15 Tools for Leaders Searching for Meaning Beyond Success

-For leaders who want meaning and significance after a life of success.
-A complete operating system for corporate people and entrepreneurs, codified by a Master Certified Coach (MCC).
+For corporate leaders and business founders who want meaning and significance after a life of success.
+A complete operating system codified by a Master Certified Coach (MCC).

 Who This Toolkit Is For

-This book is for leaders who recognize themselves in one of these situations:
+This workbook is for people who recognize themselves in one of these situations:

 If that resonates, you may be standing at the edge of your Second Summit.